ebencollins/SinusBot-Stream/README.md

 - Last used bot instance and volume stored in cookies
 - Links to join Teamspeak server and login to SinusBot's webpanel on the navigation bar

 ## Demo
 - Live demo found [here](http://sinusbot.zahzi.us/SinusBot-Stream/)

+## Known Issues
+- Some browsers do not support the livestream provided by the SinusBot API.
+It is recomended that you use Chrome/Firefox for full functionality.
+    - Edge and IE on Windows does not work
+    - Safari/Chrome for iOS does not work

 ## Dependencies
 - Apache 2 Webserver